 Puget Sound Production photos: Kurt Walls.
 For production detail, double click on image.

 The department annually offers scholarships for incoming and ongoing students: deadline, February 15.
-For information, click on "Scholarships" in the sidebar or contact the office administrator at 253.879.3330.
+For information, visit the department website or contact the office administrator at 253.879.3330.

 All students are welcome to audition for and participate in Theatre Arts productions.